-A bachelorís degree in Physics from the University of North Texas can lead to careers investigating these and many other areas important to our daily lives and to understanding the world and universe.
+A bachelorís degree in Physics from the University of North Texas can lead to careers investigating these and many other areas important to our daily lives and to understanding the universe.

-Physicists use math, problem solving experience, analytical skills and their imaginations to study the structure and interaction of matter and energy — the way things work.
+Physicists use math, problem solving experience, analytical skills and their imaginations to study the structure and interaction of matter and energy.
 This information is important in:

-Their work often can lead to technological innovations and new basic knowledge that supports engineering and other sciences such as biology and chemistry.
+Their work can often lead to technological innovations and new basic knowledge that supports engineering and other sciences.

 Graduates are employed in various research and management careers in business, education, the armed forces, the government, national laboratories and NASA.
 For example, you may work for a company that develops new electronic devices, teach high school physics or work for a research laboratory furthering the exploration and use of space.